Call us 0333 370 4333

 The evidence must be considered first and if it does not meet the requirements, the case must not proceed, however serious or sensitive the case may be.

-The CPS indicates that a prosecution is more likely when, inter alia:
+The CPS indicates that a prosecution is more likely when, among other things, the victim:

 was under 18 years of age,